SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/code-quality/coding-conventions.md

 ---
+title: crmscript_conventions
-title: CRMScript coding conventions
+description: CRMScript coding conventions
-uid: crmscript_conventions
-SortOrder: 10
+author:
+so.date:
+keywords:
+so.topic: reference
 ---

+# CRMScript coding conventions

 Always use the same conventions for all your CRMScripts.
 This will: